 In 1992, Carole went off to Cambodia to supervise that country’s first democratic election in its history.
 For 13 months, she lived in remote village, set up polling stations and supervised the registration of voters.
 In 1993, she returned to Akron to teach; but three years later she was back in Cambodia as executive director of the Cooperation Committee for Cambodia, a network of humanitarian and developmental non-government organizations.
 While in Cambodia, Carole adopted 6-year-old daughter, Tevi Seng.

 Today, Carole resides in Ona ,WV.
 Although retired as chair of the Department of Criminal Justice and Police Studies at Eastern Kentucky University, she continues to teach applied ethics and policing courses online.
 When not teaching or writing, Carole serves as an executive board member of the Friends of WV Public Broadcasting, Chair of the board of Unlimited Future, a local Huntington WV business incubator, a docent at the Huntington Museum of Art, and is a member of the Huntington Women’s Leadership Caucus.
-She is a reader for fourth grade at Altizer Elementary School and a Girls on The Run volunteer at Nichols Elementary School.
+She is as an elected member of the Cabell County School Board and a reader for fourth grade at Altizer Elementary School. .

 Sign-up to my mailing list and receive emails from me about what I’m up to.